AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ### Health Check

-   The application should be up and available for use at port defaulted to 7000 in  (i.e. http://your-ip-address:7000/)
+   The application should be up and available for use at port defaulted to 7000 in  http://localhost:7000/
     and register with any valid credentials.

 ### Configuration of Keycloak SAML Setup